-Researchers are working to harness a deep learning framework to learn more about how mental illness and other disorders affect the brain.
-The team is combining different types of brain imaging data to capture patterns that are indicative of brain disorders.
-Their work is funded by a $2.4 million, a four-year award from the National Institute of Biomedical Imaging and Bioengineering.
+Researchers attempt to use a deep learning framework to understand better how mental illness and other disorders affect the brain.
+The team is combining various types of brain imaging data to identify patterns indicative of brain disorders.
+The National Institute of Biomedical Imaging and Bioengineering funds their research with a $2.4 million, four-year grant.

-Advances in brain imaging mean researchers have access to significantly more data than in the past, but the relationships among modalities, or types of data captured, are complex and poorly understood.
-The researchers are focused on characterizing these relationships by merging and analyzing data from multiple sources.
+Due to advances in brain imaging, researchers now have access to more data than in the past.
+Still, the relationships between modalities or data types captured could be more complex and better understood.
+The researchers attempt to characterize these relationships by combining and analyzing data from various sources.

-Using the deep learning framework, the team will develop and train algorithms on thousands of existing datasets.
-By examining the data along with two spectra, mood, and psychosis, they can determine which modalities or brain regions are most relevant to specific disorders.
-The hope is to develop multi-modal biomarkers that healthcare experts could use for diagnosis of mental health disorders such as schizophrenia, depression, or bipolar disorder.
+The team will develop and train algorithms on thousands of existing datasets using the deep learning framework.
+They can determine which modalities or brain regions are most relevant to specific disorders by examining the data alongside two spectra, mood, and psychosis.
+The goal is to create multimodal biomarkers that healthcare professionals can use to diagnose mental health disorders like schizophrenia, depression, and bipolar disorder.

 The researchers will investigate how APOE2, a gene that lowers the risk of Alzheimer’s, alters the brain to protect against neurodegenerative disease.
 The team will examine brain scans from Alzheimer’s patients using COINSTAC, a software tool developed by them that allows researchers worldwide to participate in extensive brain imaging analysis while protecting patient data.